TOD-theses/paper-T-RACE/main.typ

 The reverse scenario models the order $T_B -> T_A$.
 As $T_B$ now occurs before $T_A$, we execute $T_B$ on a state that does not contain the changes of $T_A$.
 We do so, by taking the world state exactly before executing $T_B$, namely $sigma_X_n$, and then removing the state changes of $T_A$ by computing $sigma_X_n - Delta_T_A$.
 Executing $T_B$ on $sigma_X_n - Delta_T_A$ gives us the state change $Delta'_T_B$.
 To model the execution of $T_A$ after $T_B$, we take the state $sigma$ on which $T_A$ was originally executed and add the state changes $Delta'_T_B$.

 /*
-Additionally, for the special case that $T_A$ and $T_B$ do not have intermediary transactions, we can compute the states we would get from the intuitive definition using the normal and reverse scenarios:
+Additionally, for the special case that $T_A$ and $T_B$ do not have intermediary transactions, we can compute the states we would get from the preliminary definition using the normal and reverse scenarios:

 #proposition[
   Consider a sequence of transactions, with $sigma$ being the world state right before $T_A$ and the following two execution orders: